GigaFast Login Instructions

 stored and changed.
 To make changes to your network you'll need to login to your GigaFast router.

 Accessing the GigaFast web interface is pretty straightforward and all you'll need is:

 - Access to the network, Either through LAN-cable or through Wi-Fi

 - A web browser, which you clearly have.

 Following are the instructions to connect to your GigaFast router's interface for configuration and diagnotstics.

-Make sure that you are connected to your GigaFast router, either by ethernet cable of over
+1. Make sure you are connected to your GigaFast router

 How to configure your GigaFast router

 Once you have logged in to the GigaFast admin interface you should be able to change any settings that are

 Be careful when you configure your router so that you don't break the network.